alexkrkn/lambda-build/readme.md

 ## How it works

-Point it to a js/ts file containing your lambda handler(s), `lambda-build` will bundle it using <a href="https://esbuild.github.io/">esbuild</a>, and create a zip file.
-It can also upload it to aws for you, all in a single command.
+- Point it to a js/ts file containing your lambda handler(s)
+- `lambda-build` will bundle your code (including node_modules) using <a href="https://esbuild.github.io/">esbuild</a>, and create a zip file
+- It can also upload the zip file to aws for you, all in a single command.

 ## Install